alvaroaguirre/alvaroaguirre.github.io/index.md

 ### Who am I and what am I up to?

 I am Alvaro.
-I like data, math, coffee, film photography, and cool books.
+I like data, math, coffee, blues, film photography, and books.

 Currently, I am working as a Summer Researcher at the [Systemic Risk Centre](http://www.systemicrisk.ac.uk).
 My work consists of developing code in Julia, Python, R, and MATLAB for financial risk forecasting algorithms.
 After the summer, I will spend a few months off before joining [Bain & Company](https://www.bain.com) in January 2021 as an Associate Consultant in the Madrid office.

 I recently completed my masters degree in Econometrics and Mathematical Economics at the London School of Economics with a Distinction (more info on my program [here](http://www.lse.ac.uk/study-at-lse/Graduate/Degree-programmes-2019/MSc-Econometrics-and-Mathematical-Economics)), with a full scholarship from the [Fundación Ramón Areces](https://www.fundacionareces.es/fundacionareces/en/).
 Previously, I earned a BSc in Economics from the Universdad Carlos III de Madrid, graduating summa cum laude.
 I also spent a year as a visiting student at UC Berkeley.

 ### What have I done before?

+You can download my CV [here](https://www.dropbox.com/s/9xs8m1rikbwz24m/CV_AlvaroAguirre.pdf?dl=1).

 After finishing my bachelor's degree, I spent a year working at Amazon.
 I was a Project Manager focused on Data for the Kindle team.
 I led various projects that involved diving deep into data to solve fun problems or improve internal processes.
 Most of the projects used a mix of SQL, VBA, Amazon Redshift, HTML, DaraWarehousing, and R. I also organized and gave workshops on SQL coding and how to pose and answer interesting questions using data.